W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ²Existence, however, is specific in how, what and with whom communication is judged to be worth undertaking.
 ³Being is completely without these distinctions.
 ⁴Being is a state, in state the mind is in communication with everything that is real.
-⁵To whatever extent you permit the state — the state where the mind is in communication with everything that is real — to be curtailed, you are limiting your sense of your own reality; your sense of your own reality becomes total only by recognising all reality in the glorious context of all-reality’s real relationship to you.
+⁵To whatever extent you permit the state — the state where the mind is in communication with everything that is real — to be curtailed, you are limiting your sense of your own reality; your sense of your own reality becomes total only by recognizing all reality in the glorious context of all-reality’s real relationship to you.
 ⁶That all reality is related to you, is your reality.
 ⁷Do not desecrate it [your reality] or recoil from it [your reality].
 ⁸Your reality is your real home, your real temple and your real Self.